 How to fix a dripping compression tap

-In compression tap a drip is usually caused from a washer that has been damaged and generally replacement of the washer is the solution in these cases.
+In compression tap a drip is usually caused by a washer that has been damaged and generally replacement of the washer is the solution in these cases.

 Follow our step-by-step guide to fixing a dripping compression tap: